systechafrica/systechafrica.github.io/accounts/cashManagement.md

 <img  alt="receipt line dialog box" width="95%" height="auto"  class="center"  src="../media4/image3e.png">

+**Tips**

-**Note:** The newly created receipt can be located on the grid table by filtering records by date.
+-  The newly created receipt can be located on the grid table by filtering records by date.
 Select the receipt from the list and from the drop-down menu shown on the upper left side of the window click appropriately to certify, authorize and post the receipt as shown above.

-The created receipts can later be tied to a contribution batches until the amount on the receipt is depleted.
+- The created receipts can later be tied to a contribution batches until the amount on the receipt is depleted.

 ## Currencies